aws-samples/aws-dbs-refarch-edw/README.md

 ## Deployment Architectures

-Because AWS Services are designed to work together, the service is largely consistent in how it's deployed, and you don't have to make many architectural decisions.
-However, you do have to decide how to deploy them within your VPC.
-The following architectures provide common patterns for how customers deploy
+Because AWS Services are designed to work together, Redshift is consistent in how it's deployed, and you don't have to make many architectural decisions.
+However, you do have to decide where to deploy it within your VPC.
+The following architectures provide common patterns for how customers deploy Redshift within their networking environment to achieve their primary aims around security, connectivity, and performance.

 ### [Simple, Single Cluster with Public Routing](public-routing)